maryash/maryash.github.io/135/projects/assignment/project_3.md

 ## Compile

 First create a main file which should contain all the testing you do prior to submitting to gradescope.
-The main file should also include `Bank.hpp`.
+The main file should also include the respective `.hpp` files for it's tasks in order to compile and test correctly.
 After creating the main file run the following command in your terminal:

 For Task 1: